 Copyright © 2018 Mikayla Phan All Rights Reserved

-Mikayla is a member of Delta Kappa, the International Marriage and Family Therapy Honor Society.
+I am a member of Delta Kappa, the International Marriage and Family Therapy Honor Society.
 Delta Kappa is the official honor society for the field of Marriage and Family Therapy and serves to further and complement the work being done by the American Association for Marriage and Family Therapy, the American Family Therapy Academy, and the International Family Therapy Association.
-Delta Kappa recognizes the achievements of Mikayla Phan for maintaining a 4.0 GPA through the School of Social and Behavioral Sciences at Northcentral University.
+Delta Kappa recognizes my achievements for maintaining a 4.0 GPA through the School of Social and Behavioral Sciences at Northcentral University.

-Mikayla Phan was adopted from Vietnam and grew up in a small town near Chicago, Illinois.
-She has traveled to many countries in Europe and Asia since the age of eleven, including but not limited to riding the famed Transiberian Railroad System from Beijing to Budapest.
-In 1992, she was the youngest to ever be accepted as a student in the Chinese Language Department of the Central Academy of Drama in Beijing, China and the only student to finish their 3-year program in ten months.
-Mikayla holds a Bachelor’s degree from Kalamazoo College in Asian Studies with a concentration in Chinese History and is fluent in Mandarin Chinese.
+I was adopted from Vietnam and grew up in a small town near Chicago, Illinois.
+I have traveled to many countries in Europe and Asia since the age of eleven, including riding the famed Transiberian Railroad System from Beijing to Budapest.
+In 1992, I was the youngest to ever be accepted as a student in the Chinese Language Department of the Central Academy of Drama in Beijing, China and the only student to finish their 3-year program in ten months.
+I hold an Associate's Degree from Elgin Community College, a Bachelor’s degree from Kalamazoo College in Asian Studies with a concentration in Chinese History and am fluent in Mandarin Chinese.

-Although there are no licensing requirements for coaches, Mikayla holds a double certification as a Life Coach through the esteemed Center for Coaching Certification and as an ADHD Coach through JST Coaching, and studied directly under one of the nation’s most famous ADHD coaches, Jodi Sleeper-Triplett.
+Although there are no licensing requirements for coaches, I hold a double certification as a Life Coach through the esteemed Center for Coaching Certification and as an ADHD Coach through JST Coaching, and studied directly under one of the nation’s most famous ADHD coaches, Jodi Sleeper-Triplett.
 Both programs are approved by the International Coach Federation (ICF) and follow the ICF Core Competencies and Code of Ethics.
-Mikayla is a member of the ICF and follows the ICF Code of Ethics and the American Association of Marriage and Family Therapists Code of Ethics.
+I follow the ICF Code of Ethics and the American Association of Marriage and Family Therapists (AAMFT) Code of Ethics.